 The main thing that’s important is lube points.

-You can always find your lube points and your maintenance information in your operator’s maintenance manual and also on the back of the door.
+You can always find your lube points and your maintenance information in your operator’s maintenance manual and also on the back door.

-Always make sure these are greased, even the ones that are easy to get to, and those ones that could be more difficult to get to.
+Always make sure these are greased, even the ones that are easy to get to, and the ones that could be more difficult to get to.

 These parts are there to prevent another part from failing that can cost a lot of money in the long run.

-A lot of repairs that come to our shop are due to a lack of grease, and they can get costly extremely quickly, so make sure everyday that these are greased and your machine’s ready to go.
+A lot of repairs that come to our shop are due to a lack of grease and they can get costly extremely quickly.

 That’s today’s Quick Tip.